Yvonneamg/SQL-Exploratory-Data-Analysis-World-Tech-Layoff/README.md

 - The layoffs happened between 11th March 2025 and 15th August 2025.
 This could be attributed to the onset of Covid19 in 2020.
 - The year `2023` has the highest number of layoffs at `264,220` while `2021` has the lowest number of layoffs at `15,823`.
 - The month of `January` has the highest number of layoffs at `133,661` while `September` has the least at `15,394`.
+- The highest funds raised was in 2022 a total sum of `1,015,409`.The month of June had the highest total funds raised at `401,927`.Transportation as industry raised the highest funds at `551,546` while recruiting raised the lowest funds at `4,077`.
+There are two data points in the dataset whose industry is not possible to determine however the two raised an insiginificant amount at `51`.
+Netflix had the highest total funds raised at `487,600`.
+A total of `318` companies did not raise any funds.

 # HOW TO RUN
 - Open the MySQL workbench and create a new SQL tab for executing queries.